 Trijicon MRO Review: Red dot Optic | MRO or MRO patrol!

-Trijicon MRO, it also has another updated version called Trijicon MRO patrol.
+Trijicon MRO also has another updated version called Trijicon MRO Patrol.
 Which is not a regular rifle scope but a red dot scope.
-We ‘ll dive deep inside and see what difference this 2 have in between them and which one you should choose.
+We‘ll dive deep inside and see what difference these 2 have and which one you should choose.

 Trijicon Mro Patrol: Outlooks